sourmash-bio/sourmash/doc/databases-advanced.md

 sourmash uses a variety of different mechanisms and formats for storing, organizing, and searching signatures.
 Some of these mechanisms, "collections", just store the signatures; others ("indexed" databases) provide indices on the signatures for fast content-based search. _Most_ of the mechanisms now use manifests that permit fast selection and loading of signatures based on metadata.
 Below we refer to "databases" generically as any on-disk storage mechanism for sourmash signatures.

 Which database type is best to use depends on what you're doing - which is what this document is about!
-In general, however, sourmash should be fast enough that database choice will only impacts performance when searching 1000s of signatures, or doing many 1000s of searches.
+In general, however, sourmash should be fast enough that database choice will only impact performance when searching thousands of signatures, or doing thousands of searches.

 The recommended file extensions below are conventions used to signal the output format when using `-o` with `sourmash sketch` and the `sourmash sig` subcommands; so, for example, `sourmash sketch dna *.fa -o xyz.zip` will output signatures in the .zip format.

-sourmash will automatically detect and load the database, based on the database _content_ in most cases.
+sourmash will automatically detect and load the database, based on the database _content_ and not the database extension, in most cases.

 Unless noted otherwise, the below database formats are supported in all release since sourmash v3.5.